OATML-Markslab/Tranception/ProteinGym/reference_files_description.md

 ## Multiple Sequence Alignments (MSAs)

-Finally, we provide the MSAs we used to make predictions with Tranception with retrieval (and other prediction models that use MSAs).

-To download MSAs:
+The MSAs used to train alignment-based methods or used at inference in Tranception with retrieval and MSA Transformer may be downloaded as follows:

 ```
 curl -o MSA_ProteinGym.tar.gz https://marks.hms.harvard.edu/ProteinGym/MSA_ProteinGym.tar.gz